 Although I don't remember when I was young enough to ride the kiddie rides, I do remember later visits to the park where we would ride the big slide, the one you would ride down sitting on a burlap sack so that your skin didn't burn on the hot plastic.
 I also won a mirror from one of the sideshow games, and we'd always get candy cigarettes where you could blow a puff of candy powder smoke.

-.
+This is probably from the summer of 1970.
 I know it's from a petting zoo we used to visit, located up in the Poconos.
 That's Erin in the stroller.

-his photo is how my grandmothers are dressed.
+My favorite thing about this photo is how my grandmothers are dressed.
 They are so stylish!
 When I was in college, my friends and I would go shopping at either the vintage shops or the Salvation Army.
 Dresses like this would always be a real find.
 We would not wear them with white low healed pumps however.
 We'd usually wear them with motorcycle boots, Doc Martens, a leather jacket, or an old man cardigan.
 That was the height of style in Blacksburg, VA.

 Summer of 1973.
 That's Tara in the foreground, I'm in the back with my mouth open, and Erin is next to me.
 This was taken in our backyard in Old Bridge.
 This must have been before my parents had the above ground pool installed in the backyard, but I don't recall having only a kiddie pool.